carpentries/amy/docs/users_guide/admin_index.md

 #### Instructor Login

 Instructors can log in to AMY to view and update their own information.
 To do so, they must have a valid GitHub username in their profile.
 Instructors should visit the [AMY login page](https://amy.carpentries.org/account/login/) and click on `Log in with your GitHub account`.
+More information for the user can be found in the [community users guide](../community_index/).

 If an instructor is having trouble logging in, an administrator can verify the following information.